uonai/Uonai/_posts/2018-06-03-the-haunted-web.md

 I look to the social web now, the a-temporal electronic monolith.
 Minute-by-minute breathing the data formed from our concurrent shared experiences.
 An algorithmic life force churning away.

 Ask anyone who has recently tried to escape from stalkers, criminals, and mobs to define the web.
 The web is horror manifest as reality.
-The web is an eye and a voice to for actors that the seek infinite vision and reach.
+The web is an eye and a voice for actors that the seek infinite vision and reach.
 The web is no longer contained to devices.
 It's a geographic net overlaying reality.
 An algorithmic structure grinding and shifting reality as it changes.

 The web paints our days and nights, it constructs our dreams and nightmares.